spences10/scottspence.com/posts/2018/02/27/make-time-for-100doc/index.md

 isPrivate: false
 ---

 > Life moves pretty fast.
-If you don’t stop and look around once in a
+If you don't stop and look around once in a
 > while, you could miss it. — Ferris Bueller.

 I'm going to go over steps I have taken the help me with learning to